-Board or committee papers are sent to all Board Members or committee members at least three days before the intended date of a Board meeting or committee meeting.
-In 2018, a digital meeting solution was introduced and used for the meetings of the Board and Board committees.
-This solution not only contributes to the Company's sustainability efforts (as it is paperless and reduces travel), but has also enabled the Board Members to access meeting materials in a timely, secure, efficient, and convenient manner, particularly during the pandemic.
+Board or Board committees papers are sent to Board Members or Board committees members at least three days before the date of meeting.
+A digital meeting solution is used for the meetings, which contributes to the Company's sustainability efforts and enables the Board Members to access meeting materials in a timely, secure, efficient, convenient and paperless manner.

-Management also supplies the Board and its committees with sufficient information and analyses so as to enable them to make informed assessments of financial and other information put before the Board and its committees for discussion.
+Management also provides the Board and the Board committees with sufficient information and analyses to enable them to make informed assessments of the Company's financial and other information put before the Board and the Board committees for discussion.
 Management is also invited to join Board meetings where appropriate.
-The Company Secretary has kept the minutes of Board meetings and committee meetings together with related board or committee papers and materials, which are available for inspection by Board Members.
+The Company Secretary keeps the minutes of Board meetings and Board committees meetings together with related Board or Board committees papers and materials, which are available for inspection by Board Members.